LucDupAtGitHub/PDBP/README.md

 }
 ```

-Finally we can define an *executable program*.
-Note: we use *program* here as code written using the `Dotty` programming language, and we use *executable* here as having an object with a *main* method.
+Finally we can define an *runnable program*.

 ```scala
 package examples.program.main.active.free